-The Japanese Orthopaedic Association (JOA) developed the original version of this tool in 1986 to measure and track patients with lower back pain and as those with cervical spondylotic myelopathy (CMS).
-In 2000, the Japanese Society for Spine Surgery and Related Research (JSSR) and the Japanese Society of Lumbar Spine Disorders, decided to revise the JOA scoring system into two (2) different questionnaires which are now known as the JOA Back Pain Evaluation Questionnaire (JOABPEQ) and the JOA Cervical Myelopathy Evaluation Questionnaire (JOACMEQ).
+In 1986, the Japanese Orthopaedic Association (JOA) developed the original version of this tool, which was used to measure both low back and neck pain.
+In 2007, the Japanese Society for Spine Surgery and Related Research and the Japanese Society of Lumbar Spine Disorders, decided to revise the JOA scoring system into two different questionnaires which are now known as the JOA Back Pain Evaluation Questionnaire (JOABPEQ) and the JOA Cervical Myelopathy Evaluation Questionnaire (JOACMEQ).
 This change was initiated to create a “self-administered, disease-specific method for measuring low back pain” in order to track outcomes for patients with cervical spondylotic myelopathy.
-The revision’s overarching goal was to make the process more patient-oriented and user-friendly.

 The JOABPEQ and JOACMEQ scores range from 0 to 100, with higher scores indicating a better patient condition.
 To determine whether a treatment has been effective, compare patients before and after the assessment; if a patient’s score has increased ≥ 20, or if the overall score is >90, this indicates improvement.

-The JOABPEQ and JOACMEQ are much more reliable scoring systems now that they have been revised.
-The overarching goal of the revision was to make the assessment more patient-oriented and conducted in a way that is through the patient’s view rather than the physician’s.
+The overarching goal of the revision from the original assessment was to make it more patient-oriented and conducted in a way that is through the patient’s view rather than the physician’s.
+As a result, the JOABPEQ and JOACMEQ are much more reliable scoring systems now that they have been revised.
 Another strength is that entities do not need a license to use this tool and can download it for free.
 The JOA website offers other valuable tools for free, such as the excel file that calculates scores.

-The questionnaires were translated from Japanese into English by a professor and as a result, some of the wording is awkward.
-For example, some questions include double negatives which may be confusing for the reader however the professor wanted to ensure the meaning of the question did not change.
-It may be imperative to revise these questions to make them more easily understood.
-The same goes for the Japanese wording of the questions.
-However, they have been validated through statistical analysis and may not be reliable if revised.
+One of the biggest considerations of the JOABPEQ and the JOACMEQ is that both questionnaires were translated from Japanese into English by a professor and as a result, some of the wording is awkward.
+For example, some questions include double negatives which may be confusing for the patient, however the professor wanted to ensure the meaning of the question did not change.
+However, they have been found to be valid through statistical analysis.

 The JOACMEQ and JOABPEQ do not require a license and may be downloaded for free on the JOA Website.